incoresemi/river_core/docs/source/chromite.rst

 The `build` stage will parse through the test-list provided and create a makefile.
 For each test a target in the makefile is created.
 The the targets are defined such that they can all be run in parallel with as many jobs as possible.
+This makefile will be written to the directory pointed by the ``workdir`` variable of the main ``config.ini`` file.

 The `run` stage simply passes on the make file command to the pytest environment for parallel execution and report generation.